 3.7.3.
 Impacts from the introduction of noxious weeds, vermin, feral No N/A species or diseases or releases of genetically modified organisms.
-If yes, will that impact be high, medium or low?
+If yes, will that impact be high, medium, or low?
 If yes, what are the mitigation measures?
 3.7.4.
-Impacts from the uses of pesticides, herbicides, fertilisers or other No N/A chemicals which may build up residues in the environment.
-If yes, will that impact be high, medium or low?
+N/A Impacts from the uses of pesticides, herbicides, fertilisers, or other No chemicals which may build up residues in the environment.
+If yes, will that impact be high, medium, or low?
 If yes, what are the mitigation measures?
 3.7.5.
-Bushfire risk impacts No N/A If yes, will that impact be high, medium or low?
+Bushfire risk impacts Low If yes, will that impact be high, medium, or low?
 If yes, what are the mitigation measures?
+Fire evacuation plan will be put in place during construction.
 3.7.6.
 Any other impacts to ecological systems.
-No N/A If yes, will that impact be high, medium or low?
+No N/A If yes, will that impact be high, medium, or low?
 If yes, what are the mitigation measures?